adawang1024/street_levels/README.md

 ## Goals

 Our goals for this project are:
-* exploring/analyzing the data set
+* Gain insights into the dataset by identifying patterns, trends, and relationships among variables
-* recognizing/categorizing trends
+* Being able to idenitfy relevant variables that affect the variable we are analyzing
-* implementing the model
+* Develop machine learning models to predict stress levels based on lifestyle habits
-* refining the model for accuracy (stretch)
+* Refining the model for accuracy (stretch)
-* implement a user interface (stretch)
+* Build a user interface for interactive stress level predictions (stretch)

 ## Process